mtruj013/Sprint-Challenge--Advanced-CSS/README.md

 1. What is the difference between an adaptive website and a fully responsive website?

+    With adaptive layouts you have to make different layouts to fit different screen sizes, while with responsive there is only one master layout that has to be loaded across devices.

 2. Describe what it means to be mobile first vs desktop first.

+    Mobile-first means to design a webpage for with mobile screen sizes in mind and then scaling up as needed from there.
+Desktop first means designing a webpage with desktop screen sizes in mind and then scaling down as needed.

 3. What does `font-size: 62.5%` in the `html` tag do for us when using `rem` units?

+    it sets 1rem = 10px;

 4. How would you describe preprocessing to someone new to CSS?

+    Its a higher syntax CSS that allows us to keep code dry, organized, and readable.

 5. What is your favorite concept in preprocessing?
 What is the concept that gives you the most trouble?

+    Favorite: parametric mixins

+    Most trouble: espacing!!!

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.